joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 .. note::

-   Participants will only be able to download climatological quintile boundaries associated with a Monday start date.
+   Participants will only be able to download historical quintile boundaries associated with a Monday start date.

 .. important::